jgarvey928/Excel-Access-Property-Management/README.md

 # Intro

 This is a property management application developed with VBA.
-Thathas a GUI and stores all property data both in Excel spreadsheets (legacy mode) and in Access databases.
+That has a GUI and stores all property data both in Excel spreadsheets (legacy mode) and in Access databases.